flakjakk/my-project/docs/paddock.md

 ## House 1

 As far as I can ascertain the house where we lived is the one indicated with an arrow.
-The other houses had not yet been built yet (x'ed out).
+The other houses had not been built yet (x'ed out).

 ![Our house](assets/images/our-house.jpg)